Sick as a dog. Sitting on the couch playing with the photo booth on http://laphotocabine.com/

 We got the very last of the evening light, some beautiful sunset colors.
 It gave me a chance to catch some silhouette pictures:

 Silhouette pictures are best done at sunrise or sunset on the beaches of Hawaii or some tropical island.
 I was on the beaches of Hawaii at sunset but I didn't know the technique to achieve a silhouette (though I did get one or two by pure luck).
 Want to know how?
 Just in case you find yourself staring at a gorgeous sunset (hopefully in Hawaii).
+PHOTO TIP: The strongest silhouettes have the sun in the frame, either visible in the sky or masked behind the subject (as in my photos above).
+Make sure your flash is OFF.
+Point your camera at a bright portion of the sky - not directly at the sun; its a no-no - and press the shutter button halfway.
+Then recompose your picture to include the subject and fully press the button.
+This is the most basic how-to instructions.
+There is a lot of information out there just waiting to be googled if you're interested.

 Happy Birthday little man, you'll always be my baby.